xdamah/swagger-xdamah-examples/README.md

 ### TODOs ###

+1. Immediate TODO for next few days- share postman collection
-1. Upgrade the spring version.
+2. Upgrade the spring version.
-2. Upgrade the generator versions.
+3. Upgrade the generator versions.
-3. Upgrade from swagger 3.0 to 3.1.
+4. Upgrade from swagger 3.0 to 3.1.
-3. Add Unit Tests for the examples projects.
+5. Add Unit Tests for the examples projects.
-4. Work on the WIPs mentioned earlier.
+6. Work on the WIPs mentioned earlier.
-5. Caching for performance.
+7. Caching for performance.